West Monroe brand image

-Faced with this talent turbulence, many organizations are revisiting how they’re marketing themselves as an employer.
-Part of this involves reconsidering the correct relationship between a corporate brand and an employer or recruiting brand.
+Companies already use brand to build relationships with prospects and drive business development.
+But what is the correct relationship between a corporate brand and an employer or recruiting brand?
 Should they be completely different?
-If not, how closely should they be aligned?
+If not, how closely should they align?

-A brand is the core idea that inspires all you say and do, the filter that focuses your communications so they are consistent, coherent, and compelling.
-As such, your recruiting messaging should find its roots here.
+Your brand is the core idea that inspires all you say and do—defined by guidelines that focus your communications so they are consistent, coherent, memorable and compelling, and so they set you apart.
+Let your recruiting messaging find its roots here.
+Then find opportunities to flex your corporate brand to emphasize unique, targeted messages for different audiences, occasions and media.

 At Large Firms, Empower Employees to Communicate Brand